School of Civil and Environmental Engineering, and Construction Management

 Bachelor of Science Degree in Construction Science and Management

-The School of Civil and Environmental Engineering, and Construction Management offers an ACCE-accredited bachelor’s degree in construction science and management that combines courses in construction science, design and business to educate managers for the construction industry.
+The School of Civil & Environmental Engineering, and Construction Management offers an ACCE-accredited bachelor’s degree in construction science and management that combines courses in construction science, design, and business to educate managers for the construction industry.
 The minimum number of semester credit hours required for the degree, including Core Curriculum requirements, is 120, at least 39 of which need to be at the upper-division level.
 Students obtaining a Bachelor of Science (B.S.) degree in Construction Science and Management pursue management careers in a wide variety of occupations throughout the construction industry.
 The degree also provides students with the opportunity to continue with their studies in a graduate program.

-The curriculum prepares students to manage the construction process on the job site and effectively interact with architects, engineers, owners and other professionals who compose the team required by the complexities of modern construction projects.
+The curriculum prepares students to manage the construction process on the job site and effectively interact with architects, engineers, owners, and other professionals who compose the team required by the complexities of modern construction projects.
 Project owners recognize the need for timely project delivery, indoor/outdoor environmental quality, and short-term and life-cycle costing.
 Therefore, the curriculum emphasizes environmentally sustainable building practice, project and cost controls, communication skills, understanding the technical aspects of construction and the construction process, and the application of information technology to the construction industry.
 In addition to the formal academic curriculum, students are required to complete a construction management internship in the construction industry between their junior and senior years.
 The program maintains a close partnership with the construction industry to provide graduates with various opportunities.

 All candidates seeking this degree must fulfill the Core Curriculum requirements and the degree requirements